rebelsky/csc207c/_eboards/eboard23-2.md

 For example,

 * Samuel -> 19 + 1 + 13 + 21 + 5 + 12 = 71
+* If the hash table is smaller than 71 entries, mod by 71.

 We will put your names into the hash table on the board.
 (We'll use a probed hash table with an offset of 1.)

 _TPS: What did we discover?_

+* The more full the table gets, the more likely it is that we'll have a collision and the longer it will take to set and get.
+* UM: We must use math to compute hash codes.
+* Remove can be a pain in the neck.
+If we're putting a null in the place, we may not be able to find.
+So we may have to rearrange after removing (or we may need a special).
+* We may have chosen a bad hash function.

 Questions
 ---------

 _Do you have remaining questions about hash tables?_

+**Can we build hash tables with multiple kinds of keys?**

+> Sure.
+You just them to be able to compare themselves to each other.
+  In that case, you might make a hash table where keys are of type `Object`.

+**What is the relationship between a HashMap and a HashTable?**

+> They are generally considered the same thing, but different programming languages may have slightly different definitions.

+**Can we be sure that key/value pairs are in the right cell?**

+> If the client doesn't have access to the underlying structure and we are careful to only put things in the right cell, we can have confidence.

 **Is it better for a hash to be an integer, a long, or an array of bytes?
 Each seem to have their benefits and drawbacks (ints have a relatively small storage size but comparatively few values, longs have a good range of values but a decent size, byte arrays can be any arbitrary size but they are stored as bytes).**

+> byte arrays might be because it simplifies translation.

+> It depends on the context.

+> If we're hashing for hash tables, arrays in Java can't be larger than `Integer.MAX_VALUE` elements, so it's pointless to  have anything bigger than an `int`.

+> If we're hashing for validation (as in MP9), byte arrays provide us with a wider range of hashes, which is valuable.

 ACM guidelines
 --------------